msgpack/msgpack-d/README.markdown

 # Install

-msgpack-d is implemented as a single module.
-Either copy `src/msgpack.d` to your project or use dub to add it as a dependency:
+Use dub to add it as a dependency:

 ```sh
 % dub install msgpack-d